ahovsepy/StressVM/README.md

 # Memory load script

-This script generates a desired CPU load and forces it per each core on machines running Unix.
+This script generates a desired memory load and forces it per each core on machines running Unix.

-It requires *stress* and *cpulimit* to be installed on the target machine:

-        - sudo apt-get install stress cpulimit (ubuntu)
-        - sudo yum install stress cpulimit (fedora/rhel)

 Usage: